DNKonanov/snapper-man-test/docs/source/usercases.rst

 Usercases
 =========

-*Helicobacter pylori* J99 total methylome analysis
+*Helicobacter pylori* A45 total methylome analysis
 --------------------------------------------------

-In this exmpale, we will use Snapper for the total methylaome analysis of *Helicobacter pylori* J99 strain.
+In this exmpale, we will use Snapper for the total methylaome analysis of *Helicobacter pylori* A45 strain.

 The running command::

-    (snapper) $ snapper -sample_fast5dir J99_multi -control_fast5dir J99_wga_multi -reference assembly_J99.fna -threads 16 -target_chr contig_1_pilon_pilon_pilon -max_motifs 30 -outdir Results_J99
+    (snapper) $ snapper -sample_fast5dir A45_multi -control_fast5dir A45_wga_multi -reference assembly_A45.fna -threads 16 -target_chr NZ_CP053256.1 -max_motifs 30 -outdir Results_A45

 Here we set ``-max_motifs`` parameter to be 30 since *H. pylori* is known to have a huge number of different R-M systems (up to 30).
-In addition, we specified ``-target_chr`` parameter and passed the name of the main chromosome, because in this specific case the coverege of the *H. pylori* plasmid was not sufficient for analysis.
+In addition, we specified ``-target_chr`` parameter to analyze only the main chromosome.

 The first stage of the pipeline is raw signals collecting.
 It might up to one hour depending on the dataset size.
 On average, a dataset consisting of 40-50 multifast5 batches is processed not longer than in 15-20 minutes.